Learn our story, from the beginning and into the future.

 Amanda is a 1989 graduate of Danvers High School.
 She furthered her education at Salem State College and the Funeral Institute of the North East.
 A Danvers resident, she has worked in funeral service for more than twenty years.
 She enjoys spending time at the beach with her family and watching her daughters' sporting events.

 C.R. grew up in Danvers and graduated from Saint John's Prep in 1998.
 He went on to graduate from both Saint Michael's College and the Funeral Institute of the North East.
 He is a member of Saint Mary of the Annunciation Parish and is a past president of the Danvers Kiwanis Club and the Massachusetts Funeral Directors Association.
 He also teaches in the funeral service program at North Shore Community College.
-When not at work, he enjoys spending time with family and friends and taking walks with his dog, Iris.
+Named a Certified Funeral Service Practitioner by the Academy of Professional Funeral Service Practice in 2014, C.R. was designated one of the first Certified Cremation Specialists in the United States by the Cremation Association of North America in 2022.

 Kevin M. Lyons